 Michaela McCarthy is the Managing Director of The Awareness Centre.
 She is also a qualified and accredited counsellor, psychotherapist and supervisor with more than 20 years’ of experience.
 She works in private practice with individuals and couples in Clapham, South London, and will see clients/patients who will benefit from the following support:

 Michaela is an integrative practitioner, which means that she has combined many theories of thought and has found her own style of working as a therapist.
 Above all she believes that the most important part of therapy is the relationship between client and therapist, and that this relational process enables developmental growth and change.

 Initially Michaela meets clients for an assessment and if both agree to work together then she will offer the client a further 5 sessions.
 After the initial six sessions, there is a discussion to review the process of the clinical work and to decide if therapy will continue into a longer-term agreement.
 She specialises in longer-term therapy for individuals, and works up to one year with couples.
 Although Michaela has a lot of experience of working with couples supporting them to engage better with communication and intimacy, she values the importance of the couple’s sexuality and creates a safe place for both partners to develop their trust for each other.

-Her training has been in cognitive behavioural therapy, existentialism, gestalt, object relations, person-centred, psychodynamic and transactional analysis.
-Michaela’s current interest is in early attachments, object relations as well as a psychoanalytic approach to therapy.
+Michaela’s training has been in cognitive behavioural therapy, existentialism, gestalt, object relations, person-centred, psychodynamic and transactional analysis.
+Her current interest is in early attachments, object relations as well as a psychoanalytic approach to therapy.

 Michaela has worked extensively within the private, voluntary and NHS sector.
-She has worked in private practice with individuals and couples in Harley Street and Clapham, and has run many therapy and training groups over the years, with different colleagues, as well as managing counselling services throughout London.
-Her expertise includes:
+She has worked in private practice with individuals and couples in Harley Street, Wimpole Street, Duke Street, Canary Wharf and Clapham, and has run many therapy and training groups over the years, with different colleagues, as well as managing counselling services throughout London.

 Addiction Aftercare Therapy